This is our page about unique and beautiful Island of Sri Lanka.

 Cross Country Travels Sri Lanka here outlines what we think about our country.
 The page offers specific directions to some further reading.

 What is more interesting is that recent scientific data of NASA's GRACE mission.
 Its data is explicit about the low gravitation pull exists in and around Sri Lankan Island.
-And even before the GRACE mission completed some have already used these data to further their line of historical speculations that alien like figures have probably landed in this Island in pre-history.
+And even before the GRACE mission completed some have already used these data to further their line of historical speculations that alien like figures have probably landed in this Island in prehistory.
 Now, it seems, they have scientific ammunition too to speculate so.
+Maybe this is the hardest place to land.

 This Island's lush greenery is second to none.
-Its diversity is unparalleled - elephants and leopards are roaming in wild forests freely and blues whales, an variant of largest ever animal to live on this planet, are too in our wild seas!
-Every time we visit the beauty of hill country mesmerises even us.
-And it is cooler too there all year around!
-Our dry-zones are always promising to keep you tan!
-Because the Island's geographical position is as such it has been attracting Eastern and Western traders and travellers since antiquity.
+Our Mother land's diversity is unparalleled.
+Elephants and leopards are roaming freely in the wild.
+So do the Blues Whales, the largest animal ever to live on this planet, and Sperm Whales in our ocean.
+And the beauty of hill country mesmerises even us every time we visit.
+And the colorful sunset and thundering clouds keep us curious all the time.
+Our Island's geographical position has attracting Eastern and Western traders and travellers from all around the world since antiquity.
 Fa Hian, Ibn Battuta and Marco Polo are some of them.

-But even after having all those good things are going for this Island we have failed to build our country with good roods and cities as a developed nation.
-Discontinuity of history, colonialism and post-colonial interference in politics, liberal market, civil war, hence unavoidable corrupt politicians have dragged our development down the gully.
-Some says that people in a warmer country like ours tend not to be rational too.
-And the belief in KAMA too, by the majority Buddhists, may also have contributed to stalling of the development.
-In nutshell, sadly though, our institutions are yet to master their scopes to be effective.
+But even after having all those good things are going for this Island we have failed to build our country with good roads and cities as a developed nation.
+Discontinuity of history, colonialism and post-colonial interference in our politics, rationals of liberal market, civil war and corrupt politicians have dragged our development down the gully.
+Some have argued that people in warmer countries tend be be irrational by nature.
+And the belief in KAMA by the majority Buddhists may also have contributed to stalling of the development.
+In a nutshell our institutions are yet to master their scopes to be effective.
 It seems keeping everyone happy and building a nation are two different things.
 Cross Country Travels Sri Lanka works harder towards and wish for a better country.
-Read about our own attempts for an ethical and sustainable tourism practices in this Island and our out-cry for cleaner roods and effective services at least at tourist sites.
+Read about our own attempt to further ethical and sustainable tourism practices in this Island.
+And our out-cry for cleaner roads and effective services at least at tourist sites.

 Magnificent stories of 'Rama Ravana' - Rama is believed to be the seventh incarnation of God Vishnu - tend to convince us them as godly figures who descended from above.
 Arthur C Clarke actually chose to buy his land in Rumassala area because he knew about this uniquely low gravitational pull in this area.
 Then if you read Ramayana you come to read about this Rumassala Kanda (mountain), which is suspected as the part of land that fell from the hands of Hanuma on the way to Lakshmana.